Universal Studios gets heat for allegedly trimming trees that gave strikers shade

 On Thursday (12 July), the actors’ union, SAG-AFTRA, approved its membership of over 150,000 TV and film actors to join their fellow screenwriters’ union, the Writers Guild of America (WGA), on the picket line beginning Friday (13 July).

-Since then, strikes have been ongoing in front of at least seven different studios across Los Angeles, in addition to Universal, including Warner Bros, Netflix, Paramount, Fox and NBC Universal.
+Since then, strikes have been ongoing in front of at least seven different studios across Los Angeles including Universal, Warner Bros, Netflix, Paramount, and Fox.

-The WGA has been on strike since early May.
-Both groups demand increases in base pay and residuals in the streaming TV era, plus assurances that their work will not be replaced by artificial intelligence (AI).

-Following the first weekend of the historic Hollywood shutdown, on Monday (17 July), comic Chris Stephens tweeted a photo, accusing Universal Studios of recently trimming the trees that lined the street near the lot.
+On Monday (17 July), comic Chris Stephens shared a tweet accusing Universal Studios of trimming the trees that lined the street near the lot.

 “Quick shoutout to the good people at @UniversalPics for trimming the trees that gave our picket line shade right before a 90+ degree week,” he wrote in the caption.